Indoor Golf Business Plan, Study, Location Tool and Start up Model

 The brightness of the projector will depend on the size of your hitting mat and the ambient light in your room.
 In most cases, you want around 1,500 lumens for a minimally acceptable picture.
 That said, for a high-quality picture or in space that has some ambient lighting, buy a projector with 2,200 to 2,500 lumens.
 With a lot of light coming in, you may need even more than 2,500 lumens.

-No, you do not need 4K projector for golf simulator.
+No, you do not need a 4K projector for a golf simulator.
 A 1080p projector is sufficient for most golf simulator setups.
 This resolution will give you a clear image that is large enough to use for your golf simulator without sacrificing image quality.
 However, if you have a particularly large setup or want the very best image quality, you may want to consider a 4K projector.

 What is the best aspect ratio for a golf simulator projector?